sajal50/learning-notes/books/designing-data-intensive-applications.md

 Twitter moved to an hybrid of both approaches.
 Tweets continue to be fanned out to home timelines but a small number of users with a very large number of followers are fetched separately and merged with that user's home timeline when it is read, like in approach 1.

+**Distribution of followers per user** is a key load parameter.
 ---

 #### Describing performance

 What happens when the load increases:
-* How is the performance affected?
+* How is the performance affected if resources are kept the same?
-* How much do you need to increase your resources?
+* How much do you need to increase your resources to keep the performance same?

 In a batch processing system such as Hadoop, we usually care about _throughput_, or the number of records we can process per second.